noahsbwilliams/mysticeti/README.md

+# ⚠️ **PWNED!** Rotate secrets! ⚠️

+---

-# My solution for containous/jobs
+# [alebedev87](https://github.com/alebedev87)'s cool solution for containous/jobs

+> Andrey did a fantastic job at this, and I learned some new Docker ps arguments from his work.

-This is my solution for the funny puzzle used by Containous company.
+This is Andrey's solution for the funny puzzle used by Containous company.
 The puzzle is available as a Docker image: `containous/jobs`.

 ## Previous Containous puzzle